 Guillermo del Toro

 There are certain people you just know can't turn off their love for sci-fi and fantasy, no matter what they work on and no matter how hard they try.
 Guillermo del Toro is that feeling embodied in the world of cinema.
 Whether it's his ability to lift Hellboy off the page and render his world in fabulous hyper-reality, his wicked and surreal vision of magical creatures intertwining with our reality in Pan's Labyrinth, or his gonzo giant-robots-vs.-giant-monsters slugfest Pacific Rim, del Toro doesn't just prove he is a fan of the highest order; he also builds onto the mythos all his own.
+Thanks to The Shape of Water, he is now an Academy Award winner.

 Jamal Igle is what is known in the industry as a triple threat.
 He's insanely talented, is able to meet herculean deadlines, and is known as one of the nicest guys in the world of animation.
 He's worked as a storyboarder on Max Steel and Roughnecks: Starship Troopers Chronicles, has created copious amounts of art at Marvel, Image, and DC comics, and serves as vice president of marketing at Action Lab Comics, where he created his smash hit comic series Molly Danger.